 Initiation of a transmission sequence is not allowed to commence at this time for an EDCAF of higher UP.

+NOTE—In the case that an EDCAF gains access to the channel and transmits MSDUs, A-MSDUs, or MMPDUs from a secondary AC, the EDCAF of the secondary AC is not affected by this operation.
+If the EDCAF of a secondary AC experiences an internal collision with the EDCAF that gained access to the channel, it performs the backoff procedure regardless of the transmission of any of its MSDUs, A-MSDUs, or MMPDUs (See 10.22.2.6 (Sharing an EDCA TXOP)).

-At each of the above-described specific slot boundaries, each EDCAF shall report an internal collision (which is handled in 10.22.2.4 (Obtaining an EDCA TXOP)) if
+Each EDCAF shall report an internal collision (which is handled in 10.22.2.4 (Obtaining an EDCA TXOP)) if

 There is a frame available for transmission at that EDCAF, and